 The original, best-selling guide to all things digital, Complete Digital Photography gives you everything you'll need to know in order to create great digital photos, from choosing a camera, to getting the best shot, to post-processing.

 Introduction to Outdoor Portrait Photography, by Liz LePage.
-Portraiture shouldn’t be fear-inducing; this ebook gives you a toolkit to help capture brilliant portraits with minimal stress.
+This ebook gives you a toolkit to help capture brilliant portraits with minimal stress.

 Coming soon!
 Lightroom Mobile Complete, by Ben Long.
 An in-depth guide that shows you the best ways to manage your digital photo library with Lightroom and Lightroom Mobile on your desktop and with your mobile devices.